cowtowncoder/StoreMate/README.md

 * Last-modified index for building Change List - based synchronization between stores
 * Automatic, configurable auto-negotiated on-the-fly compression, decompression (GZIP, LZF, depending on payload size)
 * Pluggable DB storage backends.
 Current implementations include:
-    * [BDB-JE](http://en.wikipedia.org/wiki/BerkeleyDB) based one: mature, default implementation
+    * [BDB-JE](http://en.wikipedia.org/wiki/BerkeleyDB) based: mature, default implementation
-    * [LevelDB/Java](https://github.com/dain/leveldb) based backend: experimental as of 0.9.10
+    * [LevelDB/Java](https://github.com/dain/leveldb) based: complete (as of 1.0), no known problems, but not as extensively used.
+    * Other backends are planned for things like `mdb` (openLDAP / lighting) and `Krati`: let us know if you are interested in contributing other backends!

 # License